thesadru/gvp/README.md

 ```

 # usage
-It is recommended to just import the `gvp` modules directly instead of importing functions from it.
+It is recommended to just import the `gvp` module directly.

 Everything has docstrings and is annotated, you can just look at the source code to understand it best.